yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 Some technical details drove me nuts when I tried to explain them.
 For example, I felt desperate when I was writing the last part of Appendix B.1: you cannot imagine how confusing URLs could be.
 Will the Markdown text `[Link](www.example.com)` generate a valid link?
 Chances are it will not.
 At least it will not generate the link you expected: the link will not take you to the website `www.example.com`, because `www.example.com` is a relative URL.

 I also recommend you to learn a bit about DNS.
-You should consider registering your own domain, and setting up your personal email accounts (like mine, `xie@yihui.name`).
+You should consider registering your own domain, and setting up your personal email accounts (like mine, `xie@yihui.org`).
 You can simply use email aliases on Migadu for free.

 ## Make a plan!
 Yes, make, a, plan!